Mobile push setup

 Migration to OneSignal from other provider

 If you are moving to OneSignal from another service and already have mobile push notifications setup, then migration should be quick!
-Follow the below migration steps and continue on with the setup guide.
+See Migrating to OneSignal from another service for details.

 Add our SDK to your app